Holcus lanatus: Noxious weed

 Holcus lanatus is a significant pest weed in Australia, as it is a winter-growing C3 grass and survives droughts and hot summers as seed.
 It is distasteful to stock unless it is young and little other plant material is available.
 The flowers are wind-pollinated and usually out-crossing.
 The first seeds become viable 5 to 9 days after flowering and all are viable after 20 days.
 Seeds are shed from in summer and early autumn.
 One panicle has 100 to 380 seeds, with 177,000 to 240,000 seeds per plant, depending on time of emergence.

 Invasive species

 In North America, Holcus lanatus is an invasive species in native grasslands and other ecosystems.
 In Yosemite National Park it is one of nine priority noxious weeds to control for habitat restoration and regenerating native plant balances.
 It forms dense stands that can exclude other plants.

 It is also established in Chile and Australia.
+In the former it has been found as an invasive species in Sphagnum peatlands disturbed by peat extraction in southern Patagonia.